 Amedee Island

-As we landed in the island, we were all escorted to the local shop that diving guys had.
-We were given our wet suits, fins, masks and Buoyancy Control Device (BCD).
+Upon reaching the island, we were escorted to the local shop operated by the diving team.
+We were provided with our wetsuits, fins, masks, and Buoyancy Control Device (BCD) there.

 Selfie before the dive on Amedee Island